- About PSI

 Fossils found in soil layers of different ages show a record of slow, gradual changes in species, with simple organisms gradually being replaced by more complex organisms, apparently by evolutionary processes driven by natural selection.
-For example, 1000 million years (abbreviated here as My) ago, the oceans held only simple organisms like algae, while the land was relatively lifeless.
+For example, 1000 million years (abbreviate My) ago, the oceans held only simple organisms like algae, while the land was relatively lifeless.
 Fish fossils appear in strata after about 500-600 My ago; dinosaurs and giant reptiles were on the land by 200 My ago.
 Mammals were not common until after 65 My ago, and humanlike creatures appeared only in the last 4 My.

-The above description has been challenged for two centuries by religious fundamentalists.
+[Side comment: The above description has been challenged for two centuries by religious fundamentalists.
 Fundamentalists are defined as people who believe that the primary way of learning about nature should not be the scientific method, or compilation of evidence tested in different labs in different countries, but rather interpretation of ancient manuscripts, such as the Koran, the Old Testament of the Bible, the New Testament, or other ancient writings.
 The scientific method was hammered out mainly in the 1600s, when naturalists of that period agreed that information about nature could best be determined by direct observations of nature, and experiments, which would be published openly, in international literature.
 The key to the method is that assertions published by one scientist can be tested by new, independent observations and measures made by other scientists.
 Daniel Boorstein's book, "The Discovers," gives an excellent overview of how the scientific method was established.
 This method of learning about nature continues to be under challenge in America from fundamentalist groups, for example in school boards and state legislatures.
 In 1998, the Arizona state school board recommended that the term "evolution" be dropped from public school curriculum in the state, only to reverse themselves some months later after a public outcry.
-In 1999 the Kansas state school board dropped evolution and the Big Bang theory of the universe's origin from the subjects tested in their school system.
+In 1999 the Kansas sate school board dropped evolution and the Big Being theory of the universe's origin from the subjects tested in their school system.
 Several other state school boards subsequently followed in their footsteps.
-This battle is not new; it is four centuries old!
+This battle is not new; it is four centuries old!]

 In the late 1970s, a team of geochemists headed by Lewis Alvarez of Berkeley was studying chemical changes in soil layers corresponding to breaks in the fossil record.
 In the soil layer that separates the Mesozoic Era from the Cenozoic Era, dating 65 My ago, they found an excess of the element iridium, which is common in meteorites.
 Meteorites are believed to be fragments of asteroids.
 Therefore, the Alvarez team theorized that an asteroid had hit Earth at this time, and that the debris ejected from the explosion were spread in the soil layer.